Level 1 CFA® Exam:

 A sunk cost is the cost that has been incurred and can’t be changed.
 Today’s decisions shouldn’t be based on costs incurred earlier, i.e. sunk costs.

 An opportunity cost is an incurred cost and a result of a particular choice.
 It shows you the benefit that would be achieved if you chose a different solution.
 If you replace an old machine with a new one, an opportunity cost is (i) a cash flow generated by the machine which you got rid of, and (ii) any possible profits from the investment of additional money dedicated for the purchase of a new machine.
+Remember that when you analyze an opportunity cost, you should always take into consideration market values.

 An incremental cash flow is equal to the difference between the cash flow if we undertake the project and the cash flow if we don’t undertake the project.